DocuSign SSO - The issuing identity provider is not registered with DocuSign

 To confirm the root cause of this error, you should pull a SAML trace from your browser and view the SAMLResponse.
 Within the SAMLResponse is the certificate being passed from your Identity Provider as encoded text.
 Save the text as a certificate file to validate if the certificate details (issuer, thumbprint, etc) match what has been uploaded to your SSO configuration within DocuSign.

-SolutionA DocuSign SSO Organization Administrator must sign in to DocuSign and upload a newly generated SSO certificate in to our system.
+SolutionA DocuSign Administrator with full rights to manage the organization must sign in to DocuSign and upload a newly generated SSO certificate in to our system.

 This requires the following steps:

-- The Organization Administrator must log in at https://account.docusign.com (Do not use the IdP/SSO to log in)
+- The DocuSign Administrator must log in at https://account.docusign.com (Do not use the IdP/SSO to log in)

-- Click the drop-down in the upper right hand corner
+- Click the app switcher waffle icon in the upper left hand corner

 - Select Identity Providers